Virtual knots and links with unknotting index (n,m)

-When $n_1=n$, the diagram $D'$ is equivalent to the diagram shown in Fig.~\ref{mnu2}.
-Thus, $\displaystyle \sum_{k \neq 0}\abs{J_{k}(D')}= 2m$ and the flat projection of $\overline{D'}$ of $D'$ is equivalent to the flat projection of the diagram shown in Fig.~\ref{mnu2} which is trivial.
+When $n_1=n=s$, the diagram $D'$ is equivalent to the diagram shown in Fig.~\ref{mnu2}.
+Thus, the flat projection of $\overline{D'}$ of $D'$ is equivalent to the flat projection of the diagram shown in Fig.~\ref{mnu2} which is trivial.
 Hence $\overline{D'}$ is a trivial flat projection.\\ Thus, minimum $n$ number of virtualizations are required in $D$ such that the flat projection of the resulting diagram is trivial.
 Therefore, $n_D=n$ and $D'$ is our desired diagram obtained from $D$ by virtualizing $n$ crossings with $n_1=n$.
 Since diagram $D'$ is equivalent to the diagram shown in Fig.~\ref{mnu2}, $\displaystyle \sum_{k \neq 0}\abs{J_{k}(D')}= 2m$.